Is Melatonin Safe for Infants? Hear the Answer From a Pediatrician

 "If we give them something external and supplement them with this hormone they naturally make, the process can get disrupted," said Delgado.
 "Then more sleep problems can arise."

-The CDC also warns that as more adults take melatonin, it's easier for children to find and accidentally take it.
+The Centers for Disease Control and Prevention also warns that as more adults take melatonin, it's easier for children to find and accidentally take it.
 Most calls to poison control centers about melatonin were for children under the age of 5 who accidentally ingested it.